rapidpro/chpro/docs/initial_notes.md

 ## Secrets

-The sample secrets will be available under `./ops/secrets`
+The sample secrets need to be available under `./ops/secrets`.

+You need to create these secrets, but a set of sample secrets is provided so you can use them in development mode.
+To use this run:

+`cp -R ./ops/secrets.sample ./ops/secrets`

 ## Running

-`docker-compose up`
+`docker-compose -f ./ops/docker-compose.yml --project-directory . up`

 ## First run